marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 Marina Haliem, Vaneet Aggarwal, Bharat Bhargava, "DRSP-Sim: A Simulator for Dynamic Ride-Sharing with Pooling: Joint Matching,Pricing, Route Planning, and Dispatching", Under Review at Journal of Machine Learning Research (JMLR).

 ## Simulator Documentation and Flexibilities
-This project is in python 3.7 and tesnorflow 2.0
+This project is in python 3.7 and Tesnorflow 1.15.0

 ## Simulator Setup and Flexibilities
 First step is set some variables the path to the sqlite database in config/settings as db_dir = "data/db.sqlite3".
 Also, set the path to the directory to which logs should be stored as DEFAULT_LOG_DIR = "logs/tmp".